cgx027/RackHD/example/README.md

     -X POST --data @samples/centos_iso_boot.json \
     http://localhost:9090/api/1.1/nodes/566af6c77c5de76d1530d1f3/workflows | python -m json.tool

-**NOTE** because you're working with a Virtualbox VM, there's no out of band management to trigger the machine to reboot, so once the workflow has been activated, the VM will need to be rebooted manually for the workflow to take effect.
+**NOTE** because this demonstration setup uses Virtualbox, there is no out of band management to trigger the machine to reboot.
+Once the workflow has been activated, the VM will need to be rebooted manually for the workflow to operate.

 ## HACKING THESE SCRIPTS